merenlab/merenlab.org/data/anvio-structure/chapter-I.md

 This study makes primary use of some large datasets.
 If you want to reproduce this study from scratch, you will need access to a high performance computing (HPC) cluster.

 But if you don't have access to such a resource, don't worry.
 All of the computationally intensive steps in this study occur near the beginning of the workflow.
-Past Step FIXME, **all of the subsequent analysis is achievable on a laptop with FIXME Gb RAM and ~FIXME Gb storage space**.
+Past Step X, **I achieved all of the subsequent analyses on a laptop with 16 Gb of RAM and <75Gb of free storage (unless otherwise stated)**.

-I created several checkpoint data packs that you can download in order to jump into the remainder of the analysis without having completed earlier steps.

 #### Skillset